 Name Number of ADSs Number of Ordinary Shares

 Morgan Stanley & Co.
 LLC

 Leerink Partners LLC

+LifeSci Capital LLC

 Bryan Garnier Securities SAS

 Bryan Garnier & Co Limited

-LifeSci Capital LLC

 Total:

 The closings of the U.S. offering and the European private placement will occur simultaneously.
 The total number of ordinary shares (including in the form of ADSs) in the U.S. offering and European private placement is subject to reallocation between these offerings, as permitted under applicable laws and regulations.
+The underwriters may provide their services in this offering through or in conjunction with one or more of their respective affiliates.